 A: This workshop covers almost all vintage and antique machines.
 It does NOT cover any computerized or modern machines.
-There are a few exceptions to suitable vintage machines - we will not cover any Touch & Sew, Futura, Touchtronic or ANY Singer machine where the bobbin is wound inside the machine.
-We also won't cover the Viking 6000 series.
+We also won't cover the Viking 6000 series if it is seized or the knowbs aren't moving correctly.
 We will have workshops that specifically address these machines, as they are much more complex and have common issues.
 That's not to say that you still couldn't gain the knowledge to address these machines in this workshop, but we will not cover the common issues or solutions to those machines in this workshop.
 We also will not specifically cover industrial machines, but what you learn here will help you clean and restore industrial machines.

 Q: What does "hybrid" workshop mean?